 Those three little words mean everything — especially when they disappear from your partner’s vocabulary.

-If your partner once told you regularly that he loves you, but now doesn't say those words, it's a huge red flag the he's detaching from you.
+If your partner once told you regularly that he loves you, but now doesn’t say those words, it’s a huge red flag he’s detaching from you.

 Or if you say “I love you” to your partner, and she gives you a tight-lipped smile with no “I love you” in return, you need to pay attention.
 There’s something blocking your partner’s feelings or her ability to express them.